devmount/sloth.css/docs/pages/components/state.md

 ### Empty state

-Use the `.state.empty` classes for a placeholder section which awaits user input to show a result.
+Use the `state empty` classes for a placeholder section which awaits user input to show a result.

 <div class="demo">
   <div class="state empty">